Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Datasets

 \subsection{CMU Dataset (2009)}

 Killourhy and Maxion \cite{killourhy2009comparing} collected fixed text (password) keystroke data and evaluated 14 algorithms with that dataset.
-51 subjects were included in data collection.
+51 subjects were included in the data collection.
 The fixed password was ``\textit{.tie5Roanl}''.
-Each subject typed this password 400 times during 8 sessions with 50 attempts in each session.
-There was at least one day gap between two sessions to reflect the temporal variation of typing of the subjects.
+Each subject typed this password 400 times during 8 sessions, with 50 attempts in each session.
+There was at least a one-day gap between successive sessions to reflect the temporal variation in typing of the subjects.
 A Microsoft Windows application was used for the data collection.
-For more accurate timestamps, an external reference clock was utilized.
-Killourhy and Maxion evaluated different algorithms with this dataset and achieved EER between 9.6\% and 10.2\%.
+An external reference clock was utilized to make more accurate timestamps.
+Killourhy and Maxion evaluated different algorithms with this dataset and achieved an EER between 9.6\% and 10.2\%.